ethx42/loteria-board-generator/README.md

 ## 🌟 What is Lotería?

-[Lotería](https://en.wikipedia.org/wiki/Loter%C3%ADa) is a traditional Mexican game of chance, similar to bingo.
+Lotería is a traditional game of chance, similar to bingo.
 Players mark images on their boards as a caller announces cards.
 The challenge? **Creating fair, diverse boards** where no two players have nearly identical cards.

 This application solves that problem using **Integer Linear Programming (ILP)** to generate boards with mathematically optimal distribution.